My facility has never applied for accreditation before, and would like to become ACR Accredited for Computed Tomography. How do we get started?

 Do you need a medical physicist survey for each scanner?

 A medical physicist survey must be done yearly for each scanner being accredited.
-However, you do not have to send the report to the ACR.
+However, the site does not have to send the report to the ACR.

 Can I use air kerma for the dose measurements on the phantom portion of my accreditation submission?